What is acetone poisoning?

 Acetone poisoning is rare.
-The body is capable of breaking down large amounts of acetone naturally.
-Therefore, for overexposure to occur, very large amounts must be produced, ingested, or inhaled.
+Your body is capable of breaking down large amounts of acetone naturally.
+For overexposure to occur, you must produce, inhale, or ingest very large amounts within a short period of time.
 Mild acetone poisoning symptoms include:

 - slurred speech